wilzbach/docs.asyncy.com/storyscript/README.md

 ::: v-pre
 Like many traditional programming languages, Storyscript supports strings as delimited by the `"` or `'` characters.
-Storyscript also supports string interpolation within "-quoted strings, using `{ variable }`.
+Storyscript also supports string interpolation within "-quoted strings, using `{ expression }`.
 Single-quoted strings are literal.
 You may even use interpolation in object keys.
 :::